GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 Essentially, players have two health bars.
 When a player loses all of their health, they go into the Downed State.
 In the downed state they have double their original health but cannot use any of their movement keys and only have access to 4 skills based on their class.

-When someone is downed, they can be finished off fully by putting more damage into them, called cleaving, and depleting their second health bar or by stomping them using the Interact Keybind defaulted as ‘F’.
+When someone is downed, they can be finished off fully by putting more damage into them, called cleaving, and depleting their second health bar, or by stomping them using the Interact Keybind defaulted as ‘F’.
 Allies can also revive you by pressing ‘F’.
-Playing around stomping and being stomped is an important aspect of PvP because if players are downed on both teams, the team who finishes the first downed will Rally or essentially be revived.
+Playing around stomping and being stomped is an important aspect of PvP because if players are downed on both teams, the team who finishes the first downed will Rally or essentially be revived if they have damaged the downed enemy.
 These are when the most clutch moments happen, so understanding how to secure stomps or when to cleave is essential to winning close fights.

 The 1 skill does ranged damage for all classes, spam this to help pressure your opponent so your team can have a greater advantage even if they can’t revive you.
 Do not continue spamming this if you think a player is going to stealth and revive you, it will reveal you and alert the enemy to what is happening.